BitCurator/bitcurator-bootstrap/README.md

 This will tell the script to skin the environment, install all packages, and continue without prompting the user (even if failures are encountered).

+# Time to build

+The BitCurator environment depends on hundreds of libraries and software tools, some of which must be compiled from source.
+Be patient!
+For reference, the build process takes nearly 45 minutes on a circa-2015 Macbook Pro.

 # WARNING!

 The bootstrap script is in development.
 Do not use it in production environments!